observeinc/otel-setup-examples/python/README.md

 # OpenTelemetry Python Setup Examples <!-- omit from toc -->

-This repository offers practical examples for instrumenting Python web applications with OpenTelemetry (OTel).
-It covers both manual and automatic instrumentation methods for Flask and FastAPI frameworks, demonstrating how to collect and export traces, metrics, and logs using OTLP exporters.
+This repository offers practical examples for instrumenting Python applications with OpenTelemetry (OTel).
+It covers both manual and automatic instrumentation methods for Flask, FastAPI, and gRPC frameworks, demonstrating how to collect and export traces, metrics, and logs using OTLP exporters.

 - [📦 Dependencies](#-dependencies)
 - [🔧 Configuration Overview](#-configuration-overview)